 She further explained that once that cohort of patients was classified correctly, she did a lot of education around diagnostics for the type of heart failure, especially with the nurses who were engaging with patients around their ‘care plan’.

 “I worked very closely with the nurses in the medical clinics, around management of chronic heart failure to help nurses better understand how to educate and support patient management.
 I would sit in the room with the nurses and initially do all the education with the patient during care planning.
 This process of the nurse learning by example helped link the theory to practice.
 Nurses then felt more confident to discuss heart failure self-management with patients and over time it became standard care,” she explained.

 “We used the GPMP (GP management plan) to identify gaps in management and alert the GP,” she added.

 The nurses valued the practical aspect of the education program.
-The feedback from patients was fantastic and they ‘felt looked after and felt better at home.’
+The feedback from patients was fantastic, reporting that they ‘felt looked after and felt better at home.’

-Fiona and Gautam agree there is a big difference between this program and education programs from other hospitals.
+Fiona and A/Prof Vaddadi agree there is a big difference between this program and education programs from other hospitals.
 With this program, Fiona is able to link in with the patient at the hospital and use that to connect with the GP who is looking after the patient.
-In essence the patient becomes the “vector” for education and system improvement between the hospital and primary care.
+In essence, the patient becomes the ‘vector’ for education and system improvement between the hospital and primary care.
 Traditionally there has been a wall that separates the hospital system from the GP system.